LivelyDismay/tempus-maledictum/postinstall.md

 Once you choose your start, sleep in the bed to begin the game.

-I think that about covers it.
-Enjoy the game, I hope you have fun, and as always - don't forget to [read the FAQ](https://github.com/LivelyDismay/tempus-maledictum/blob/main/faq.md).
+### Please Read the FAQ

+No modlist is perfect.
+Not only that, but there's no way you'll know all of the mods in this list.
+As such, I urge you to please [read the FAQ](https://github.com/LivelyDismay/tempus-maledictum/blob/main/faq.md).
+A lot of common questions are answered here.

 Need to contact me directly?
 [Find me on Discord](https://discord.gg/yABEjwB).